-In this section, we present our group cohesion metric, which first classifies pedestrians into groups and then measures their cohesion.
-Our method runs in real-time, taking a continuous stream of RGB and depth images as input and detecting the group features highlighted in Section III-A. We assume that there is sufficient distance between a group and the robot, for it to detect features and compute a group's cohesion from its perspective.
-Our overall approach based on these features is shown in Fig. 2.
+In this section, we present our group cohesion metric, which first classifies pedestrians into groups and then measures their closeness or cohesion.
+Our method runs in realtime, taking a continuous stream of RGB and depth images as input and detecting the group features highlighted in Section III-A. Our overall approach based on these features is shown in Fig. 2.